 Virgin Galactic Holdings, Inc. (SPCE) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from SPCE as it approaches its next earnings release.
+Wall Street will be looking for positivity from SPCE as it approaches its next earnings report date.

-Any recent changes to analyst estimates for SPCE should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for SPCE.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 445.45% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 445.45% lower.
 SPCE is holding a Zacks Rank of #3 (Hold) right now.

 Click to get this free report